 6. __________ I am a communication major who plans to transfer to an AZ state university to complete a bachelor's degree in Communication (Introduction to Communication Inquiry: COM207)

 7. __________ I want to improve my understanding of cultural diversity dynamics and to improve my abilities to communicate inclusively

 We know that people are most often fired or not promoted not because of a lack of technical expertise but because of an inability to communicate effectively with others.
 We also know that many people fail in personal relationships for the same exact reason: poor communication skills.
 Communication is an art and a skill that can be learned.
 If you answered “true” to any of the questions above, then consider taking the course listed in parentheses after the question.

-See Dr. Marilyn Cristiano (Communication & Humanities Division Chair) for more information.
+See Dr. David C. Rubí (Communication, Humanities & Languages Division Chair) for more information.
 Communicate effectively: Your personal and professional success depend on it!